My name is Tracy Brisson and I’m a wedding officiant and elopement & intimate wedding planner in Savannah, GA.

 I officiated over 200 ceremonies pregnant and am positive that my son was born two weeks early because he could not hear the words “by the authority vested in me by the state of Georgia” even one more time!

-While there was a time in my life where I wasn’t even sure if I even wanted to get married or have kids, I have loved growing my family in this city and highly advocate married life.
+While there was a time in my life where I wasn’t even sure if I even wanted to get married or have kids, I highly advocate married life.
 Even the things I don’t like at times, I find I love.
 Savannah is a beautiful, progressive city of natives and transplants with amazing options for culture, food, and more.
 If you’re planning a destination wedding, I can’t wait for you to enjoy it like I do during your visit.

 You can read some more information about my background and what I do in my spare time in a random facts blog post I created.